How Wood Pellet Cat Litter Works

 A little really goes a long way.
 For that reason it is important not to overfill the litterbox, as the pellets will expand and swell up when they are exposed to liquid.

-When pouring the pellets into the litter box, they should end up covering the entire surface, and go about an inch deep.
+When you pour the pellets into the litter box, they should end up covering the entire surface, and go about an inch deep.

 How to scoop wood pellet litter